pydicom/pynetdicom/docs/user/association.rst

 service class and intended usage.
-The following example shows how to add SCP/SCU Role Selection Negotiation items when requesting the use of the Query/Retrieve (QR) Service Class' C-GET service (in this example the QR SCU is also acting as a Storage SCP):
+The following example shows how to add SCP/SCU Role Selection Negotiation items when requesting the use of the Query/Retrieve (QR) Service Class' C-GET service (in this example the QR SCU is also acting as a Storage SCP), plus a User Identity Negotiation item:

 ::